 Bruce leads one of the teams which is responsible for developing the post-processing of NWP model output, using statistical techniques and the latest observations, to provide improved weather forecasts.

-Bruce manages the Gridded Post-Processing team, which is part of Numerical Modelling section within Weather Science.
+Bruce manages the Post-Processing team, which is part of Numerical Modelling section within Weather Science.
 The team is responsible for post-processing Met Office Numerical Weather Prediction models model output to produce seamless, automated weather forecasts from 1 hour to 2 weeks ahead in the form of gridded datasets spanning the UK and the globe.
 The process also includes nowcasting (exploiting the latest observations to improve the quality of the model forecasts for just a few hours ahead) and the use of ensembles to enhance local forecasts by providing more information on forecast uncertainty.

 Bruce joined the Met Office 1987, with a First Class Degree in Physics from Imperial College London.
 Initially, he working on an innovative data analysis system, which allowed the forecaster to control the analysis of a range of surface observations and remotely sensed data through a graphical interface to provide the initial conditions for a high-resolution UK model.
 During this time, he also gained an MSc in Meteorology from University of Reading.